 The study says “yes” and “yes” to those questions.

-the study contain?
+What does the study contain?

 There are five chapters of text, photographs, tables, maps, and appendices to make the case.
 Part of the case is made by demonstrating that there are important regional resources that exist to tell the nationally significant story.
 This Resource Inventory contains 228 separate key resource entries, and should in itself, be a helpful contribution to the people of the region.